dietmap/yaak/README.md

-# yaak
-Yet Another AppStore Kit
+# YAAK - Yet Another AppStore Kit

-Development in progress.
+### Reference Documentation
+For further reference, please consider the following sections:

+### Guides
+The following guides illustrate how to use some features concretely:

+### Additional Links
+These additional references should also help you: